-4. CLAMPING DURING clamping, says Mrs Bradley, you want the best fermentation and to starve spoilage organisms of air.
+Use an additive to improve fermentation efficiency and keep maize cool.
+DURING clamping, says Mrs Bradley, you want the best fermentation and to starve spoilage organisms of air.
 She says: "Fill the clamp in horizontal layers no more than 15cm deep, which is the maximum that can be consolidated effectively to squeeze air out.
 Many people still fill using a wedge, but this makes it difficult to maintain 15cm layers, with many clamps not consolidated enough.
+"Calculate the weight of machinery THE feeding stage is about continuing to protect silage quality, says 66IT IS NOT ONLY QUANTITY AT STAKE.
+THERE CAN BE QUALITY LOSSES TOO Jackie Bradley

-"Calculate the weight of machinery needed to pack to a density of 750kg/cu.metre of fresh maize.
-"As an illustration, two 14t tractors rolling continuously would not be enough to achieve this with a typical harvest rate of 120t/hour."
+4. CLAMPING needed to pack to a density of 750kg/cu.metre of fresh maize.

+"As an illustration, two 14t tractors rolling continuously would not be enough to achieve this with a typical harvest rate of 120t/hour.
 Once the clamp is filled, start the sealing process with an oxygen barrier film on top, suggests Mrs Bradley.
-"On top of that, use a single 1000-gauge or two 500-gauge polythene sheets, then pull tight and fold together with the side sheets to create a seal.
-"To prevent damage, put a woven sheet over the top, then weight with mats, gravel bags, touching tyres or bales.
-Net to stop birds, and bait to stop rodents."
-5. FEEDING Remove old maize silage to minimise spoilage spores contaminating the rest of the clamp.
-THE feeding stage is about continuing to protect silage quality, says Mrs Bradley, and keeping it cool once exposed to air.
+"On top of that, use a single 1000-gauge or two 500-gauge polythene sheets, then pull tight and fold together with the side sheets to create a seal "To prevent damage, put a woven sheet over the top, then weight with mats, gravel bags, touching tyres or bales.
+Net to stop birds, and bait to stop rodents.
+Mrs Bradley, and keeping it cool once exposed to air.

 She says: "Minimise air ingress into the open clamp by using a block cutter or shear grab to keep the face tidy and move the face back quickly.
 "Never leave the top sheet hanging over the face.
 It gets extremely hot under there on warmer days, encouraging mould.
 "Instead, roll the top sheet back, and do it so it diverts rain water on top of the clamp away from the face.
 Rain getting into silage causes fluctuations in percentage dry matter, and cows like stable dry matters.
 "Any silage that falls off the face should be cleaned up to minimise mould spores."
-For more information on Volac's Cut to Clamp initiative, visit cuttoclamp.com Cut to Clamp 🔪 Preserving the A Volac initiative Want more milk from your maize silage?
+For more information on Volac's Cut to Clamp cuttoclamp.com Cut to Clamp 🔪 A Volac initiative Want more milk from your maize silage?
 The microbial processes in maize clamps have a huge impact on its nutritional value.
-So understanding them is key. icture the scene - trailers full of freshly-harvested maize entering your farmyard.
-But every so But every so often, rather than unloading the sweet-smelling forage into your clamp, two or three out of every 10 trailers simply peel off and dump it in the slurry pit, rendering it worthless.
-Far-fetched?
-According to Volac silage microbiologist, Dr Mark Leggett, this is about the scale of loss that can occur in maize clamps through a combination of inefficient fermentation and aerobic spoilage (heating).
-Both are caused by unwanted micro-organisms, as Dr Leggett explains.
-"A lot of investment goes into growing a maize crop so there
+So understanding them is key. icture the scene - trailers full of freshly-harvested maize entering your farmvard.
+But every so often, rather than unloading the sweet-smelling forage into your clamp, two or three out of every 10 trailers simply peel off and dump it in the slurry pit, rendering it worthless.
+Far-fetched According to Volac silage microbiologist, Dr Mark Leggett, this is about the scale of loss that can occur in maize clamps through a combination of inefficient fermentation and aerobic spoilage (heating).
+Both are caused by unwanted micro-organisms, as Dr Leggett explains "A lot of investment goes into growing a maize crop so there